cgranell/notebook/books/books-i-read.md

 1. (...)
 [Geospatial Analysis: a comprehensive guide to principles, techniques and software tools](http://www.spatialanalysisonline.com/), by Michael de Smith, Mike Goodchild, and Paul Longley, 5th edition, Dec 2014
 2. (...)
 [Humanities Data in R](http://humanitiesdata.org/), by Taylor Arnold and Lauren Tilton.
 Springer, 2015
 3. (2018) Space and Place: Perspective of Experience, by Yi-Fu Tuan.
 University of Minnesota Press, 1977
+4. (2018) What you need to know about R, by Raghav Bali and Dipanjan Sarkar.
+Packt Publishing, 2016
 1. (2017) Research in the wild, by Yvonne Roger and Paul Marshall.
 Morgan and Claypool Publishers, 2017.
 See [notes](books-notes.md#research-in-the-wild)
 2. (2017) Neuroeducacion para padres, by Nora Rodriguez.
 Ediciones B, 2016
 1. (2017) [Code and The City](https://www.routledge.com/Code-and-the-City/Kitchin-Perng/p/book/9781138922112), by Rob Kitchin and Sung-Yueh Perng, Routledge (Eds), 2016.
 See [notes](books-notes.md#code-and-the-city)